Butterfly symbolism and meanings include angels, transformation, delicate beauty, immortality, fertility, joy, and other special qualities.

-As they symbolize transformation, butterfly meaning is also associated with expanding consciousness, awareness, and insight.
-Caterpillars have very simple eyes that only differentiate between lightness and darkness.
-However, as they metamorphosize into butterflies, they develop complex eyesight and can even see ultraviolet light, which humans cannot.
+In fact, caterpillars have very simple eyes that only differentiate between lightness and darkness.
+However, as they metamorphosize into butterflies, they develop complex eyesight and can even see ultraviolet light, which we humans cannot.1

-Butterfly wisdom shows us that our level of awareness and insight can expand.
-The way we expand our consciousness is through experiences, art, reading, learning, traveling, and through meditation and prayer.
-We also do so through healthy relationships with others who want to see us learn, grow, and become better versions of ourselves.
+The butterfly shows us that our level of awareness and insight can expand.
+The way we can expand our consciousness is through experiences, art, reading, learning, traveling, meditation, and prayer.
+We also do so through healthy relationships with others.
+These are the types of people who want us to learn, grow, and become better versions of ourselves.

 Symbols of Environmental Conservation

 Caterpillars and butterflies are sensitive creatures.
 They have perceptive hairs on their bodies that take in information from the environment and communicate it to their brains.
 For example, they can tell which way the wind is blowing.

 Butterflies also have antennae that are equipped with receptors that tell them which food, or nectar, is ok to eat, and where suitable places are to lay their eggs.

 Butterflies, bees, and hummingbirds are also extremely sensitive to toxins in our environment and particularly on plants.